 However, as the baud rate becomes comparable with the channel spacing, the signal spectrum completely overlaps with the noise floor as illustrated in Figure III.6.
 In this case, a different measurement principle is required.
-Also, if the signal traverses multiple optical filters, the combined filter function becomes progressively less flat topped, thereby making accurate determination of the noise level more difficult.
+Also, in the case where the signal traverses multiple optical filters, the combined filter function becomes progressively less flat-topped, thereby making accurate determination of the noise level more difficult.